OpenFAST/KiteFAST/glue-codes/kitefast/documentation/KiteMBDynPreprocessor/user_guide/USER_GUIDE.rst

 defined in the input file by their end nodes in the ``element_end_nodes`` table and the third node is automatically added by the preprocessor at the midpoint.

-These nodes are located in space by a single-component offset in the direction of the primary axis of the associated kite component relative to origin defined in the ``keypoints`` table in the kite coordinate system.
+These nodes are located in space by a single-component offset of the undeflected structure in the direction of the primary axis of the associated kite component relative to origin defined in the ``keypoints`` table in the kite coordinate system.
 This table also specifies the twist at each node, connects other kite components, and adds a point mass.
 The twist applies only to the section stiffness not the mass, center of mass, or inertia, and it should be given relative to the positive direction of the component's primary axis.

-Nodes have a local coordinate system which is initially aligned with the kite system but rotated by the node's twist in the component's primary axis.
+Nodes have a local coordinate system which is aligned with the kite system and placed at the node location.

 stiffness_matrix
 ~~~~~~~~~~~~~~~~